shhossain/computer_science/.github/pull_request_template.md

 - [ ] @username

-_If you add code, please ensure that you are not adding any sensitive information like API keys, secrets, passwords, tokens, usernames, or other credentials.
-Refrain from adding your name, email, or other personal information to the code._
+_Please ensure that you are not adding any sensitive information like API keys, secrets, passwords, tokens, usernames, or other credentials.
+Refrain from adding your name, email, or other personal information._